-When I developed scents, I didn’t do any heavy duty research but instead went with my intuition.
+When I developed scents, I didn’t do any heavy-duty research but instead went with my intuition.
 I trusted my own tastes and preferences.
 And at this point I’d developed a good sense of who my customers were and what they’d find appealing.

 Ylang-Ylang + Calendula was a sweet, subtle scent with floral notes (it’s still my all-time favorite).
-I loved how unusual the word “ylang-ylang” looked and sounded (pronounced “ee-lang ee-lang”), and the fact that the color and scent of the flower connoted tranquility and stress-relief.
+I loved how unusual the word “ylang-ylang” looked and sounded (pronounced “ee-lang ee-lang”), and the fact that the color and scent of the flower connoted tranquility and stress relief.
 I discovered that juniper oil was very strong and could quickly become overpowering, so it took time to balance it just right with the cedarwood, resulting in a warm, woody scent.
-Both combinations would appeal to any gender, I hoped, and were affordable for me to make, as the essential oils weren’t at the upper end of the price spectrum.
-(By this point, I’d learned a lot about the world of essential oils.
-Pricing ranged significantly depending on the abundance of a particular plant, the harvesting process, the ease of distillation, and the yield of distillation—like when it takes 50 roses to produce a single drop of rose essential oil, which can drive the price up to $200 for 5ml!)
+Both combinations would appeal to any gender (I hoped), and were affordable for me to make, as the essential oils weren’t at the upper end of the price spectrum.
+By this point, I’d learned a lot about the world of essential oils.
+Pricing ranged significantly depending on the abundance of a particular plant, the harvesting process, the ease of distillation, and the yield of distillation.
+For example, it takes fifty roses to produce a single drop of rose essential oil, which can drive the price up to $200 for five milliliters!

-My designer friend, Rick, had done an amazing job with my initial logo and labels, and I loved his work (I still work with him to this day; he even created the illustrations for this book!), but as I planned to rebrand from Schmidt’s Beauty to Schmidt’s Deodorant, I saw value in getting a new, outside perspective.
+My designer friend Rick had done an amazing job with my initial logo and labels, and I loved his work (I still work with him to this day; he even created the illustrations for this book!), but as I planned to rebrand from Schmidt’s Beauty to Schmidt’s Deodorant, I saw value in getting a new, outside perspective.
 In the beginning, my logo and packaging fit perfectly with the farmers market scene.
-They had a quaint, homestead look that nodded to the natural ingredients and made it clear they were small batch products, which appealed to local and sustainably-minded shoppers.
-But once I set my sights on growth, I realized my audience would not be only those shopping at the markets but shoppers in the aisles of grocery stores.
+They had a quaint, homestead look that gave a nod to the natural ingredients and made it clear they were small-batch products, which appealed to local and sustainably minded shoppers.
+But once I set my sights on growth, I realized my audience would not only shopping at the markets but also in the aisles of grocery stores.
 My deodorant would need to “dress the part” for its new role as a disrupter on shelves, distinguishing itself as a modern, new brand.
 I noticed other natural deodorants at the time were packaged in bland, beige-y colors with stock photos of flowers in meadows.
-I wanted mine to be different, to grab attention and look irresistible.
+I wanted mine to be different, to grab attention, and look irresistible.

 I hired a local design firm in Portland, one of my first “official” business collaborations.
 I liked the work they’d done at some local restaurants and reached out, even though I didn’t exactly have a budget for the project and couldn’t afford much.
 When they pitched an extensive design package, I insisted I only needed a logo and three label designs, one for each scent.
 It was a small project for them, so I was grateful when they took me on as a client anyway.

 In our first meeting, I did my best to articulate my ideas for the rebrand.
-For one reason or another, I was convinced I should go in a, scientific direction for the logo.
+For some reason I was convinced I should go in a scientific direction for the logo.
 I thought it could communicate a modern approach to the formula while still looking approachable.
 I wanted to use bright colors—each scent would have its own—that worked together and popped on shelves.
 I wanted to be adventurous.
 I wanted to grab attention, and I wanted the design to say “premium” so that my deodorant looked beautiful and luxurious from store shelves to bathroom vanities.